openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_Faster_RCNN.md

 --transformations_config front/onnx/faster_rcnn.json
 ```

 Be aware that the height and width specified with the `input_shape` command line parameter could be different.
-Refer to the [Faster R-CNN article](https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/faster-rcnn) for more information about supported input image dimensions and required pre- and post-processing steps.
+For more information about supported input image dimensions and required pre- and post-processing steps, refer to the [Faster R-CNN article](https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/faster-rcnn).

 3. Interpret the outputs.
 The generated IR file has several outputs from the *`DetectionOutput`* layer:
    * class indices.